-Kristin Hjellegjerde Gallery are opening their fourth gallery space at The Shrimp Factory in Nevlunghavn, Norway with a solo exhibition by Ethiopian artist Wendimagegn Belete.
-Entitled Moment 2.0, the show is a continuation of Belete's recent London exhibition artic process its a new collection of textural collage paintings that weave together archival materials and memories to create rich and complex visual landscapes, illustrating the continued murmurations of the past within the present.
+Kristin Hjellegjerde Gallery is opening their fourth gallery space at The Shrimp Factory in Nevlunghavn, Norway, with a solo exhibition by Ethiopian artist Wendimagegn Belete.
+Entitled 'Moment 2.0', the show is a continuation of Belete's recent London exhibition and presents a new collection of textural collage paintings that weave together archival materials and memories to create rich and complex visual landscapes, illustrating the continued murmurations of the past within the present.